top of page

 Withdrawal of recognition is a spiritual act, resulting in loss of standing in the International Gardens in Exile.

-Pastors and Teachers are to be primarily supported by the local church they shepherd and serve.
+Appointed Pastors/Teachers are to be primarily supported by the local church they shepherd and serve.

-Article XII – Closing Provisions
+Article XII – Amendments

 Amendments to this Charter and Leadership Teams Bylaws require the consensus of the International Apostolic Council.